 Jamón Iberico de Bellota is smaller and, on average, weighs from 5.5 to 6.5 kilos.
 It is coral red in colour with infiltrations of fat and the cut slice is small and rectangular in shape.
 The leg is elongated with a characteristic “V” cut and has a thinner ankle compared to the white breed used to make Jamón Serrano.
 The trotter is black and the rind is glossy and gelatinous.

-The Italian prosciutto is produced in that part of Parma province lying to the south of Emilia-Romagna region, at a distance of at least 5 km, and at an altitude of no more than 900 metres a.s.l.
+The Italian prosciutto is produced in that part of Parma province lying to the south of the Emilia-Romagna region, at a distance of at least 5 km, and at an altitude of no more than 900 metres a.s.l.
 Most of the production, however, is concentrated around the village of Langhirano, whose economy revolves around cured pork meat factories and their satellite activities.
 The pigs, however, may have been bred on Italian farms situated in Piedmont, Lombardy, Veneto, Emilia-Romagna, Tuscany, Umbria, Marche, Latium, Abruzzo or Molise.

 The Spanish ham comes from the regions of Salamanca, Extremadura and Andalusia.
 The town of Guijuelo, located in the northern region of Salamanca, produces Joselito, certainly the best-known variety on international markets.
 To the east lies Huelva province with the town of Jabugo, which produces the lesser known variety of “Valle de Los Pedroches” of an extraordinarily high quality.